ApprenticeAI/frapy/docs/faq.rst

 In some situations, it might be useful to stop the download of a certain response.
 For instance, sometimes you can determine whether or not you need the full contents of a response by inspecting its headers or the first bytes of its body.
-In that case, you could save resources by attaching a handler to the :class:`~scrapy.signals.bytes_received` or :class:`~scrapy.signals.headers_received` signals and raising a :exc:`~scrapy.exceptions.StopDownload` exception.
+In that case, you could save resources by attaching a handler to the :class:`~frapy.signals.bytes_received` or :class:`~frapy.signals.headers_received` signals and raising a :exc:`~frapy.exceptions.StopDownload` exception.
 Please refer to the :ref:`topics-stop-response-download` topic for additional information and examples.